Sabila-Mall/fe-sabilamall/docs/cart_to_checkout.md

 Location: cartProvider.js
 Description: do the validation for the checkout, that is from the same vendor and same type of product
 Parameter: -
+Return:
-Return: displays an error toast if there is an error and redirect to checkout page if otherwise
+  + Failed: displays an error toast
+  + Success: redirect to checkout page

 * addToCheckout
 Location: cartProvider.js